 Since introducing Workflow Builder in Slack, we’ve used it for dozens of channels dedicated to fielding requests, like asking the IT team for help, or notifying the PR team that an interview request needs review.
 Submitters can use Workflow Builder to launch a standardized form, which, once completed, is sent into channels or direct messages for review.

 Imagine a channel where you could give the office team a heads-up when a customer is arriving for a meeting, so the team can prepare a conference room and food and beverages.
 Your form would look like so:

 Forms you create can be customized before appearing as results in a message.
 Using the ideas we learned about text emphasis and emoji to help denote hierarchy, formatting your results means staff can quickly scan requests, easily find the key information and approve requests on the spot.

 Putting it all together

-The next time you have more than a line of information to share, try out a few :heavy_check_mark: *formatting ideas* to make it more scannable.
-For certain types of messages and channels, formatting can be a clear and courteous way to share information easily with your colleagues.
+The next time you have more than a line of information to share, try out a few ✅ formatting ideas to make it more readable.
+Formatting your messages can be a clear and courteous way to share information more easily with your colleagues.

 Improve the way you work with agencies, clients, partners and vendors by collaborating right in SlackLearn More